 The competent authorities did not provide any information on this issue.
 Some NGOs as well as the Environmental Ombudsmen claimed, inter alia, that public participation takes place at a rather late stage of the EIA procedure and costs in relation to presenting a counter expertise to the competent authority in the context of the EIA procedure were rather high.
-An NGO referred to the judgement of the European Court of Justice in case C-243/15 which holds that also habitats and species protection procedures fall under Art 6 paragraph 1 (a) of the Convention.
+An NGO referred to the judgement of the European Court of Justice in case C-243/15 claiming which holds that also habitats and species protection procedures fall under Art 6 paragraph 1 (ba) of the Convention and therefore called for a similar implementation of the Convention as already is in place for areas covered by Art 6 paragraph 1 (a) of the Convention.
+An NGO raised concern about different publication platforms at the federal states as well as at the Ministries.
+It must be said however, that preparatory work for a standardised information platform has already started in Austria.
+Furthermore, an NGO complained that the implementation of Art 6 of the Convention is not yet complete, mentioning that during the procedure for ordinances in the area species protection public participation is not always granted.
+Furthermore, the NGO also complained that public participation is still not guaranteed the areas of forest, aviation, federal road and mining law.